Nebraska Brand Committee executive director announces intention to resign

 “John has been instrumental in building a strong leadership team and a positive culture at the brand committee that is dedicated to the industry we serve,” explained Chris Gentry, the longest-tenured current member of the Nebraska Brand Committee.

-In light of Widdowson’s announcement, Brand Committee Chairperson Duane Gangwish stated that interested individuals may submit their applications by sending a cover letter and resume to Chairperson Duane Gangwish at duanegangwish.nebrand@gmail.com.
-The application period will remain open until August 11.
+In light of Widdowson’s announcement, Brand Committee Chairperson Duane Gangwish said interested individuals may submit their applications by sending a cover letter and resume to him at duanegangwish.nebrand@gmail.com.
+The application period will remain open until Aug.
+11.